LLM-PBE: Assessing Data Privacy in Large Language Models: LLM-PBE: A Comprehensive Toolkit for Assessing the Privacy of LLMs

 Differential privacy (DP)~\cite{dwork2006dp,dwork2006calibrating} is a golden standard for bounding privacy risks.
 Depending on the definition of privacy, DP has different notions.
 Formally, we use $D, D' \in \mathbb{N}^\mathcal{X}$ to denote two datasets with an unspecified size over space $\mathcal{X}$.
 We call two datasets $D$ and $D'$ \emph{adjacent} (denoted as $D \sim D'$) if there is only one data point differing one from the other, e.g., $D = D' \cup \{z\}$ for some $z \in {\mathcal{X}}$.

-DP has been applied in the training of machine learning models to protect training data~\cite{abadi2016deep}.
-However, since the training of LLMs requires a long time with massive computing resources, it is not feasible for us to use DP to retrain an LLM.
-Thus, we consider the usage of DP with parameter-efficient fine-tuning approaches such as LoRA~\cite{hu2021lora}.
-Instead of fine-tuning the whole model, we use LoRA to only fine-tune additional parameters with DP, whose size is much smaller than the size of LLM.
+DP Stochastic Gradient Descent (DP-SGD) has been widely applied in the training of machine learning models to protect training data~\cite{abadi2016deep}.
+As training LLMs requires a long time with massive computing resources (e.g., GPU memory) and DP-SGD further augment it with sample-wise gradient clipping, we leverage advanced memory-efficient DP-SGD techniques including automatic clipping and adaptive multiple-GPU distribute computation~\cite{bu2023zero,bu2022automatic,bu2023accuracy,bu2023differentially} to reduce the resource load.